Nintendo 64 accessories: SmartMedia

 The cards are all 3.3 V 2 MB SmartMedia memory cards manufactured by Hagiwara Sys-Com.
 Mario no Photopi was bundled with an empty memory SmartMedia card for storing the user creations.

 Licensed

 ASCIIWHEEL 64

 The ASCIIWHEEL 64 is an alternate controller shaped as a steering wheel for driving games, with an accessory port.

 Bio Sensor

 The Bio Sensor (NUS-A-BIO-JPN) is an ear clip that plugs into the Controller Pak slot of the controller to measure the user's heart rate.
 It was manufactured by Seta and released only in Japan.
-It is compatible only with Tetris 64, which slows down or speeds up depending on how fast the player's heart is beating.
+It is compatible only with Tetris 64, which causes simpler or more complex shapes to drop depending on how fast the player's heart is beating.
 This device is similar to the unreleased Wii Vitality Sensor.